cloverage/cloverage/README.md

 in.
 List options are merged by concatenation, for other options the project value is used.

+Note about the three different threshold flags: sometimes, line coverage is high while form coverage isn't as high, so setting a high line coverage requirement can help maintaining an existing standard.

 Available options and command-line arguments:
 ```
  Project                Switches                     Default          Desc